 You can’t spend a couple of hours uncovering your most loyal readers in a Website Custom Audience and stop there, of course.
 I wanted to target them!

 I created the following ad…

-Since this was a highly targeted audience, I used Daily Unique Reach Facebook ads optimization allows you to limit the number of times you reach your audience to no more than once per day. bidding so that I could reach as many of these people as possible, but no more than once in a day.
+Since this was a highly targeted audience, I used Daily Unique Reach Facebook ads optimization allows you to limit the number of times you reach your audience to no more than once per day.
+More bidding so that I could Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More as many of these people as possible, but no more than once in a day.